Introduction

 The exam is open to all students aged 11+ who are interested in applying to a school that uses the exam as part of their admissions process.

-Currently, the schools that use the FSCE exam format are: Chelmsford County High School, Colyton Grammar School, Crossley Heath Grammar School, Heckmondwike Grammar School, Reading School, The Blue Coat School, and The North Halifax Grammar School.
+Currently, the schools that use the FSCE exam format are: Chelmsford County High School, Clitheroe Royal Grammar School, Crossley Heath Grammar School, Heckmondwike Grammar School, Reading School, The North Halifax Grammar School, Skipton Girls’ High School and Lancaster Girls’ Grammar School

 The exam consists of three papers covering Maths, English and Writing.
 The Maths and English papers share similarities with the older CEM format that is no longer used.
 For example, the way questions are presented and the manner in which answer sheets need to be filled bear resemblances.